L-1 Visa Requirements, Qualifications, and Benefits

 ii.
 The employee must have been continuously employed full-time abroad by the foreign company for at least 1 year within the past 3 years before filing the L1 petition.

-To qualify for an L1 visa, you must have been continuously employed by the foreign company, full-time, for at least one continuous year within the past three years prior to filing your L1 application.
+To qualify for an L-1 visa, you must have been continuously employed by the foreign company, full-time, for at least one continuous year within the past three years prior to filing your L1 application, in order to meet the L-1 visa requirements.

 Periods spent in the United States in lawful status for a U.S. branch of the same employer or a parent, affiliate, or subsidiary and brief trips to the United States for business or pleasure will not interrupt the one year of continuous employment abroad but those periods will not count toward the year of qualifying employment.

-The employment must be full-time (at least 35 hours a week).
+The qualifying employment abroad must have been full-time.
 There is one exception to the full-time requirement in certain circumstances where you worked for multiple qualifying affiliated companies.

 iii.
 The employment with the foreign company must have been in a managerial, executive, or specialized knowledge capacity.